FDA approves new COVID vaccines

-The Food and Drug Administration (FDA) approved newly updated COVID-19 shots on Monday in an effort to give Americans some added protection ahead of a potential winter uptick in infections.
+The Food and Drug Administration (FDA) approved updated COVID-19 shots on Monday for everyone 6 months and older in an effort to give Americans some added protection ahead of a potential winter uptick in infections.

 The updated shots were designed to target the XBB.1.5 variant, which was dominant when vaccine makers began to formulate and test a new version.
 That variant is no longer dominant, though experts and administration officials have said the vaccines should still be effective at preventing severe infection against other variants that are circulating because they’re closely related.

-It’s not yet clear which populations health officials will consider for the shots.
+It’s not yet clear which populations the shots will be considered for.
 Last year, the CDC’s advisory panel recommended only older and at-risk populations get the omicron-specific booster, but the agency decided instead to recommend everyone get the shots.

+That recommendation “diluted the message” of who would most benefit from the shots, said Paul Offit, director of the Vaccine Education Center at Children’s Hospital of Philadelphia.

 COVID-19 cases are rising, but the numbers are far below where they were at the height of the pandemic.
 Infections are not surging, and hospitals are far from being overwhelmed like they were at the height of the pandemic.

-Over 95 percent of the U.S. population already has some level of COVID immunity, whether it’s from vaccination, infection, or both.
+More than 95 percent of the U.S. population already has some level of COVID immunity, whether it’s from vaccination, infection or both.
 The new vaccine should provide the best protection for a few months before starting to wane, and will likely have the biggest impact on people who are older with underlying conditions, as well as some people who are immunocompromised.

 The risks of serious illness for healthy younger people are low, though any infection carries a risk of turning into “long COVID,” when symptoms linger for months or even years later.